-Between 25 and 28 January 2018 thirty teams of healthcare workers, tech specialists and entrepreneurs will work together to develop new digital innovations in Public Health in a Product Forge hackathon.
+Between 25 and 28 January 2018 thirty teams of healthcare workers, tech specialists and entrepreneurs will work together to develop new digital innovations in Public Health in a Product Forge hackathon (follow the tweets over the weekend using #PublicHealthPF).
 I have been asked to provide some thoughts in introduction.
 Preparation will be important for all participants, so here is my initial advice under 4 headings.
+You can view the presentation that I have produced for the event here (I also plan to record this as a short “film”).

 1. There are rarely simple solutions to complex problems.
 Many public health challenges are very complex.
 This map from the Foresight report on obesity, 2007, demonstrates the intersectoral, interconnected, multifactorial and competing influences on obesity at a population.